TahsinRahi/Taxus-transcriptomic-study/README.md

 Here, featureCounts is applied on two samples so that differential gene expression data can be obtained in the next steps.

 5. Next, we have calculated differential gene expression using DeSeq2 R package.
 The can be found in [deseq2.R](deseq2.R)

+6. The whole process is integrated into nextflow workflow except for the deseq2 part.
+DeSeq2 R script was run manually each time with two count files to obtained differential gene expression.
+The nextflow code can be found [here](Nextflow-RNA-seq-pipeline)